yousefelassal/quote-cron/README.md

 > Wise kings generally have wise counselors; and he must be a wise man himself who is capable of distinguishing one.

 > Cleverness is not wisdom.

+> No party has a monopoly on wisdom.
+No democracy works without compromise.